meaj/GMK-Projects/README.md

 # GMK-Projects
+### Description
-### DescriptionA selection of Game Maker Studio projects that I have completed as part of my University coursework or that I am currently working on.
+A selection of Game Maker Studio projects that I have completed as part of my University coursework or that I am currently working on.
 See individual directories for more details.